 PRICE: €€

-HOW TO BOOK: no reservations, use the Skeepit app to get in line…whilst
+HOW TO BOOK: no reservations, use the Skeepit app to get in line…before you get there

 INSTAGRAM: @immersionparis